webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 We will discuss why media and data transmission have their own protocols in a later chapter, but for now it is enough to know that they are handled separately.

 Now we are done!
 We have successfully established bi-directional and secure communication.
-If you have a stable connection between your WebRTC Agents, this is all the complexity you need.
+If you have a stable connection between your WebRTC agents, this is all the complexity you need.
 In the next section, we will discuss how WebRTC deals with the unfortunate real world problems of packet loss and bandwidth limits.

 ### Communicating with peers via RTP and SCTP

-Now that we have two WebRTC Agents connected and secure, bi-directional communication established, let's start communicating!
+Now that we have two WebRTC agents connected and secure, bi-directional communication established, let's start communicating!
 Again, WebRTC will use two pre-existing protocols: RTP (Real-time Transport Protocol), and SCTP (Stream Control Transmission Protocol).
 We use RTP to exchange media encrypted with SRTP, and we use SCTP to send and receive DataChannel messages encrypted with DTLS.

 RTP is quite a minimal protocol, but it provides the necessary tools to implement real-time streaming.
 The most important thing about RTP is that it gives flexibility to the developer, allowing them to handle latency, package loss, and congestion as they please.
 We will discuss this further in the media chapter.

 The final protocol in the stack is SCTP.
 The important thing about SCTP is that it allows for unreliable, out of order message delivery (among many different options).
 This allows developers to ensure the necessary latency for real-time systems.

 ## WebRTC, a collection of protocols

 WebRTC solves a lot of problems.
 At first glance the technology may seem over-engineered, but the genius of WebRTC is its humility.
 It wasn't created under the assumption that it could solve everything better.
 Instead, it embraced many existing single purpose technologies and brought them together into a streamlined, widely applicable bundle.

 This allows us to examine and learn each part individually without being overwhelmed.
 A good way to visualize it is a 'WebRTC Agent' is really just an orchestrator of many different protocols.

 ![WebRTC Agent](../images/01-webrtc-agent.png "WebRTC Agent Diagram")

-## How does WebRTC (the API) work?
+## How does the WebRTC API work?

 This section outlines how the WebRTC JavaScript API maps to the WebRTC protocol described above.
 It isn't meant as an extensive demo of the WebRTC API, but more to create a mental model of how everything ties together.
 If you aren't familiar with either the protocol or the API, don't worry.
 This could be a fun section to return to as you learn more!